Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 Level or Graded Gutters

-Do gutters need special leveling, other than how the roof line is already?
+Do gutters need special leveling, other than just straight with the roof line?

 If I work to give the gutters a slight grade down to the outlet, they not only will better be self cleaning, there is much less chance there will be any standing water in the gutter to possibly cause problems in the future, so they will likely last far more than a year.
 They also will not be breeding ground for mosquitoes and smelly bacteria from the decaying debris.
 That is why cleaning gutter gunk smells like S - H - I - T. I sure hope you use gloves when cleaning out your gutters!